 - Rejection of the donor heart.

-- To check for rejection, surgeons will regularly test a sample (biopsy) of the heart tissue and also do echocardiography, electrocardiography (ECG, EKG), or blood tests.
+- To check for rejection, surgeons will regularly test a sample (biopsy) of the heart tissue.
+They'll also do echocardiography, electrocardiography (ECG, EKG), or blood tests.

 - Clogging of the arteries (atherosclerosis) that may develop in the donor heart.
-(This is usually a complication and is an important limiting factor that affects long-term survival.)
+(This is usually a complication and can affect long-term survival.)

 Current as of: